kvarak/dnd/docs/_Classes/barbarian.md

 </div>

+> *"The rage that lies within the soul of a barbarian can take many forms.
+It can be summoned equally with a sense of purpose, a fire of passion, or a cold vengeance.
+Regardless of its source, a dreaded fate awaits any who stands in its path"*
+>
+> — Garin Tristane, general

 Barbarians are defined by their rage: unbridled, unquenchable, and unthinking fury.
 More than a mere emotion, their anger is the ferocity of a cornered predator, the unrelenting assault of a storm, the churning turmoil of the sea.
 For some, their rage springs from a communion with fierce animal spirits.
 Others draw from a roiling reservoir of anger at a world full of pain.
 For every barbarian, rage is a power that fuels not just a battle frenzy but also uncanny reflexes, resilience, and feats of strength.